Hexahedron

 life - he

-has done this to a greater
+has advocated this to a greater

 degree than any architect I am aware of except, perhaps,